Skip to Main Content

 The Faculty Innovation Center is part of the Division of Online Studies.
 The mission of Online Studies is to ensure a high-quality online environment for faculty and student success.
 Faculty Fellows in Innovation will commit three hours per week to working in the Faculty Innovation Center creating teaching resources for the online environment.
 This work will then be presented to peers during the subsequent major semester.

-If you are interested in becoming a Faculty Fellow in the Innovation Center, contact Cheryl Kohen, Dean of the Division of Online Studies.
+If you are interested in becoming a Faculty Fellow in the Innovation Center, contact Dr. Cheryl Kohen, Dean of the Division of Online Studies.

 Faculty Fellows in Service Learning